phandungmta/CBIR-Conten-base-image-retrivel-Website-search-image/USAGE.md

 ```

 #### Indexing for the feature vector
-You need to install  <a href="https://github.com/yahoojapan/NGT/wiki/Python-Quick-Start">NGT</a> to run the code
+You need to install  <a href="https://github.com/yahoojapan/NGT/wiki/Python-Quick-Start">NGT</a> and get feature images before to run the code

 ```python
 python3 src/NGT.py